dev-Danialw/dev-Danialw/README.md

 ### Hi there, I'm Danial - aka [dev-Danialw] 👋

-## I'm a Student And a Developer!!
+## I'm a Student And a Web Developer!!

 - 🔭 I am into full stack engineering
 - 🌱 I’m currently learning everything 🤣